-Signs of repair parts need to be change.
+Signs of repair parts need to be changed.
 Here's what to look for:

-- Toilet makes sounds like water running after the tank surpose to filled: Toilet Fill Valve
+- Toilet Fill Valve: Toilet makes sounds like water running after the tank suppose to be filled.

-- Lift up toilet seat and you see water keep pouring out from rim: Toilet Flapper or Toilet Flush Valve
+- Toilet Flapper or Toilet Flush Valve: Lift up toilet seat and you see water keep pouring out from rim.

-- While Flushing toilet and see water coming for bottom of toilet bowl: Wax Ring or toilet loose.
+- Wax Ring or toilet loose: While Flushing the toilet and see water coming from the bottom of the toilet bowl.

-- While Flushing toilet the water is not going down: Toilet water not adjusted correctly, Clog toilet or main line clog.
-Don't use a plunger it causes wax ring to blow out.
+- Toilet water not adjusted correctly, Clog toilet or main line clog: Don't use a plunger it causes the wax ring to blow out.
+While flushing the toilet the water is not going down.

 What Causes Clogged Toilets?